QwenLM/Qwen2.5/docs/source/framework/function_call.md

 To use this template in `transformers`:

 - Switches can be enabled by passing them to the `apply_chat_template` method, e.g., `tokenizer.apply_chat_template(messages, tools=tools, add_generation_prompt=True, parallel_tool_call=True, language="zh", tokenize=False)`.
 By default, it is for English non-parallel function calling.

+- The tool arguments should be a Python `dict` instead of a JSON-formatted object `str`.

 - Since the generation needs to be stopped at `✿RESULT✿` or else the model will generate fabricated tool results, we should add it to `stop_strings` in `generation_config`:
     ```python